samsoe/mpg_weather_warehouse/vector-avg-wind-direction.md

 # Description

-Wind direction is usually reported in degrees, which presents a problem for calculating averages.
-If the wind direction for a give time period varied bewteen 340 and 20 degrees, the average direction near north, but taking the average of 340 and 20 equals 180, or south.
+Wind direction is usually reported in degrees, which presents a problem for calculating an average.
+For example, if the wind direction for a given period varied between 340 and 20 degrees, the average direction over that period should be near north (zero degrees), but taking the arithmetic average of 340 and 20 equals 180, or south.
 To produce a meaningful average of wind direction, we must use vector functions to decompose degrees into longitudinal and latitudinal dimensions, calculate the average (and/or a measure of variability), and recombine them to report the result in degrees.

-Simply calculating the vector average of wind direction will result in an incomplete average, however.
+Simply calculating the vector average of wind direction fails to take advantage of other information at our disposal, however.
 We will also take into account the wind speed, which acts as a weight on direction.
 For example, if the wind blows gently from the east for half of a day, and strongly from the north for half of the day, we would expect the average to be closer to north than to east.

 ## Citation